yvelikova/axway-open-docs/content/en/docs/apim_installation/apigtw_install/install_gateway.md

 ## Install the API Gateway server

-To install the API Gateway server in GUI mode, perform an installation following the steps described in [Installation options](/docs/apim_installation/apigtw_install/installation#select-setup-type), using the following selections:
+To install the API Gateway server in GUI mode, perform an installation following the steps described in [Installation](/docs/apim_installation/apigtw_install/installation), using the following selections:

 * Select the **Custom** setup type.
 * Select to install the API Gateway server component.